 Infectious disease fact sheets in languages other than English may be found at the links below.

 Please be aware that people who are not proficient in English may need assistance to find translations in their preferred language.

-The views contained in these websites are not necessarily those of the South Australian Minister for Health and Ageing or the South Australian Department for Health and Ageing.
-No responsibility is accepted by the Minister for Health and Ageing or the Department for Health and Ageing for any errors or omissions contained within these websites.
-Readers should always seek independent, professional advice when appropriate, and no liability will be accepted for any loss of damage arising from reliance upon any information in these websites.
+The views contained in these websites are not necessarily those of the South Australian Minister for Health and Wellbeing or the South Australian Department for Health and Wellbeing.
+No responsibility is accepted by the Minister for Health and Wellbeing or the Department for Health and Wellbeing for any errors or omissions contained within these websites.
+Readers should always seek independent, professional advice when appropriate, and no liability will be accepted for any loss or damage arising from reliance upon any information in these websites.